 - Any other significant miscellaneous income that we earn

 Having a substantial amount of dividend paying stocks is essential to my early retirement plan.
 Rather than keeping all our money in tax-sheltered accounts (like a 401k or IRA) where we won’t be able to touch it until age 59-1/2, we’re trying to build up our taxable account of dividend stocks where the money will be readily available.
-Even though I keep my money with Fidelity, there are lots of other great options such as E*trade sell shares.
+Even though I keep my money with Fidelity, there are lots of other great options.
 Discount brokers are definitely the way to go; especially when you use a strategy like I use where you only need to make one large purchase per year.

 In a perfect world we’d build up the principal so large that we could live off the dividend payments alone.
 However, the feasibility of that strategy may not be possible, and we may need to settle for living off of both the dividend income and a small percentage of the principal until our tax-sheltered retirement accounts become accessible.